fl101/awardfares-blog/_posts/2023-05-05-aeroplan-guide.md

 ### How much are Aeroplan miles worth? {#how-much-are-aeroplan-miles-worth}

 As with any other frequent flyer program, the value of Aeroplan miles varies greatly depending on how they are redeemed.
-As a general rule of thumb, Aeroplan miles are worth between 1.2 and 2.5 cents per mile when redeemed for flights, but this value is not fixed and can fluctuate based on various factors such as the route, cabin class, demand, and redemption type.
+As a general rule of thumb, Aeroplan miles are worth between 1.2 and 2.5 USD cents per mile when redeemed for flights, but this value is not fixed and can fluctuate based on various factors such as the route, cabin class, demand, and redemption type.

 When redeeming miles for business or first-class flights, you may get a higher value per mile compared to economy-class redemptions.